hpi-schul-cloud/resources-api-v1/README.md

 The API specification to add content to the Schul-Cloud.
 This is the [Resources API from the architecture][arch].
+It should be the minimal example of what works for all content providers.

+## Communication

-If you like to work on this on bring in new ideas, you can open an issue and discuss with us.
+- If you like to work on this on bring in new ideas, you can open [an issue][new-issue] and discuss with us.
+- You can also join [the mailinglist][mailinglist].
+  The purpose of the mailinglist is to have another form of communication available which is more accepted than Github.

 The design process follows the [Collective Code Construction Contract][cccc].